codatio/codat-docs/docs/auth-flow/customize/customize-link.md

 :::note Sandbox integrations in the auth flow

-Sandbox integrations appear in the link flow by default.
+Sandbox integrations appear in the auth flow by default.
 You can override this behavior by appending the `link.showSandboxIntegrations` query parameter to the Link URL with a value of "true" or "false".
 :::

 **Integration categories**